-The majority of passengers in the rear seat are children and teens, and studies have shown that among different segments of society, seat belt use by teens is one of the lowest.
+The majority of passengers in the rear seat are children, teens, and older adults.
 Congress directed a final rule requiring rear seat belt reminders in all new motor vehicles by October 2015 as part of MAP-21.
-NHTSA has failed to initiate the rulemaking, which is woefully overdue.
+NHTSA has failed to issue a Notice of Proposed Rulemaking, which is woefully overdue.

-Adults unintentionally leaving infants and young children in child restraint systems in the rear seats of passenger vehicles tragically leading to death has been, and continues to be, a well-known safety problem, but one with available technology solutions.
+Adults unintentionally leaving infants and young children in child restraint systems in the rear seats of vehicles tragically leading to death has been, and continues to be, a well-known safety problem, but one with available technology solutions.
 Exposure of young children, particularly in extreme hot and cold weather, leads to hyperthermia and hypothermia that can result in death or severe injuries.
-The HOT CARS Act (S. 1666/H.R.
-2801) would require the U.S. DOT to issue, within two years of enactment, a final rule for a reminder system to alert the driver if a child is left unattended in a vehicle.
+Legislation was introduced in the last Congress and is expected to be reintroduced this year that would require the U.S. DOT to issue a final rule for a reminder system to alert the driver if a child is left unattended in a vehicle.